A topic from the subject of Biochemistry in Chemistry.

 Significance:

 The Bradford assay is a widely used method for determining protein concentrations.
-It is relatively simple, sensitive, and can be used to measure protein concentrations in various biological samples.
+It is relatively simple, sensitive, and can be used to measure protein concentration in various biological samples.
 The assay is particularly useful for quantifying proteins in cellular extracts, purified protein preparations, and diagnostic samples.
+However, it is important to note that the Bradford assay can be affected by the presence of detergents and other interfering substances.

 Share on: